Gizem03/responsive-portfolio-website/README.md

 ## Description

 A simple responsive portfolio website with five sections such as Navigation, Hero, About, Work, and Contact sections.
-Media queries was used to create a mobile responsive portfolio.
+Media queries were used to create a mobile responsive portfolio.
 This is my first portfolio project.

 ## Installation